dharla/dharla/README.md

 ### Welcome to my Github profile! 👋

-📚 I'm currently studying Cyber Defense at FIAP.
+📚 I'm currently studying Data Rights at PUC Minas.

 👩🏻‍🎓 I have a degree in Portuguese Literature and Language.